Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Abstract

 \section{Abstract}

-In this paper, we study the impact of an inhibitory autapse on neuronal activity.
-In order to do this, we consider a class of spiking neuron models with delayed feedback inhibition stimulated with a series of excitatory impulses, representing a stochastic point renewal process.
-We calculate exactly the probability density function (PDF) $p(t)$ for the distribution of output interspike intervals (ISIs).
-The calculation is based on the known PDF of ISIs $p^0(t)$ for the same neuron without feedback and the PDF of ISIs for the input stream $p^{in}(t)$.
-Obtained results are applied to the case of a neuron with threshold 2 when the time intervals between input impulses are distributed according to the Erlang-2 distribution.
-Further, for the binding neuron model with threshold 2 with delayed feedback inhibition stimulated with the Erlang-2 stream of excitatory impulses, the first two moments of the ISI PDF are computed.
-Our results indicate that depending on the time delay of the feedback inhibition, the spike regularity can lower or rise in comparison with the case of the neuron without delayed feedback inhibition.
+In this paper, we study analytically the impact of an inhibitory autapse on neuronal activity.
+In order to do this, we formulate conditions on a set of non-adaptive spiking neuron models with delayed feedback inhibition, instead of considering a particular neuronal model.
+The neuron is stimulated with a stochastic point renewal process of excitatory impulses.
+Probability density function (PDF) $p(t)$ of output interspike intervals (ISIs) of such a neuron is found exactly without any approximations made.
+It is expressed in terms of ISIs PDF for the input renewal stream and ISIs PDF for that same neuron without any feedback.
+Obtained results are applied to a subset of neuronal models with threshold 2 when the time intervals between input impulses are distributed according to the Erlang-2 distribution.
+In that case we have found explicitly the model-independent initial part of ISIs PDF $p(t)$ defined at some initial interval $[0;T_2]$ of ISI values.